Sydney-Informatics-Hub/rna-seq-pt2-quarto/notebooks/1-recap_Day1.md

 ### **Key points**

-- We generated a gene-count matrix using the nfcore-rnaseq pipeline, using a single command.
+- We generated a gene-count matrix using the nf-core/rnaseq pipeline, using a single command.
 - The gene-count matrix will be used today for identifying differentially expressed genes.
 </div>